GwendolineRodriguez/HavardCS50/README.md

 <a name="requirement"></a>

 ## Requirements
-You'll have to install the [libcs50](https://github.com/cs50/libcs50) and add the flag -lcs50 when compiling.
+You'll have to install the [libcs50](https://github.com/cs50/libcs50) and add the flag -lcs50 when compiling the c files.

 <a name="pset1"></a>